 To clear up the confusion surrounding the French cuff, I’m going to share with you the essentials of French cuff shirts, including what purpose they serve, when to wear them, and more.
 So let’s dive in and start with a brief overview of the various cuff styles on dress shirts.

-First of all, button cuffs are also called barrel cuffs and vice versa.
-They have buttonholes on one side of the cuffs and buttons on the other side.
+Barrel CuffsBarrel cuffs are also known as single cuffs and have buttonholes on one side of the cuffs and buttons on the other side.
 They can have between 1 and 3 buttons, sometimes even more.

-Although one or two buttons are standard, you can adjust the fit of the cuff.
-Bucket cuffs are the daily choice for most men.
-And there are various button styles and cuff shapes, which provide some versatile options while still being practical.
+Although one or two buttons are standard, you can adjust the fit of the cuff with two-button dress shirts.
+These button cuffs are the daily choice for most men and are a less formal cuff.
+There are various button styles and cuff shapes, like the mitered cuff, which provide some versatile options while still being practical as a standard shirt cuff.
+These are our favorite barrel cuff slim fit dress shirts for men.

 As we have already mentioned, French cuffs are characterized by a piece of fabric folded back and then fastened together with cufflinks.
 There are holes on both sides of the cuffs, passing through all the fabric layers.